-Three days before the U.K. leaves the European Union, Lord William Hague, former leader of the U.K. Conservative Party, discusses breaking developments and the separation's immediate and long-term ramifications for institutional investors around the globe.
+Three days before the deadline for the U.K. to leave the European Union, Lord William Hague, former leader of the U.K. Conservative Party, discusses breaking developments and the separation’s immediate and longterm ramifications for institutional investors around the globe.

 Speakers: Lord William Hague, introduced by Richard A. Bennett

 Leading lawyers and fund managers discuss emerging trends in shareholder litigation in Europe, and the best methods for recovering losses, repairing corporate governance, and protecting fund portfolios.

 Speakers: Enno Balz, Mark Solomon, and Jenny Whiteman, moderated by Darren J. Robbins

 Emerging issues in corporate governance are driving shareowner participation in the oversight of portfolio companies and other fiduciary duties.
 Leading experts tell you what to watch out for and what you may gain or lose through such developments.
 Learn how issues such as climate change, diversity, and executive compensation may impact your portfolio and what you can do.

 Speakers: Mirza Baig, Deborah Gilshan, and Sacha Sadan, moderated by Nell Minow